Our Mission

 traveling with and observing the conduct of the world famous Sherpa people of the Khumbu

 Valley in Nepal.
 Sherpa is actually the surname of the tribe of Buddhist Tibetans that travelled East in search of religion freedom.
 They followed their spiritual leader Lama Rinpoche and his teachings to establish their current home in the Khumbu Valley, approximately 500 years ago.
-Now, the Sherpa people of Khumbu valley are revered for their courage, strength,
+Now, the Sherpa people of Khumbu valley are revered for their courage, strength, mountaineering skills and humility, which are relied heavily upon to help tourists reach Mount Everest, the tallest mountain in the world.

 During every Sherpa of Souls retreat orientation these words are brought to life with backcountry travel stories and anecdotes, which hopefully set the code of conduct for ourselves and ideally our clients.
 One example is this ethos is our commitment to “Leave No Trace” backcountry travel practices.